FristaFKresna/venue-app/README.md

 - IMPORTANT!! for MySQL 8.x
 please edit `node_modules > sequelize > lib > data-types.js` change the variable `GeomFromText` to `ST_GeomFromText`.
 This issue is related with sequelize

 ### usage
 - change all .env variable with your keys
 - to run the server `npm run dev:server`
 - see example *.http files in the root folder for example usage
 - using ORM, no need to manually create the table
+- mock payment using [midtrans sandbox](https://simulator.sandbox.midtrans.com/bni/va/index), please create an account if you don't have one

 ### client
 - `cd client2`